Sperm donation programs help heterosexual couples, same-sex couples and single women successfully conceive their baby.

 Risks and Side Effects of Sperm Donation

-Risks and side effects of sperm donation in Spain include tubal (ectopic) pregnancy and multiple pregnancies.
+Risks and side effects of sperm donation include tubal (ectopic) pregnancy and multiple pregnancies.
 If IVF is successful, a normal pregnancy will be carried out.
 If IVF with sperm donation results in an unsuccessful pregnancy or no pregnancy, different methods of IVF should be considered, such as Embryo Adoption or IUI methods.

 Sperm freezing in Spain is used in artificial insemination, in vitro fertilization, and other assisted reproductive procedures.
-Sperm freezing Spain allows for a process of freezing and storing semen samples so you and your partner may use them to become pregnant in the future.
+Sperm freezing allows for a process of freezing and storing semen samples so you and your partner may use them to become pregnant in the future.

 Storing sperm prior to an IVF, egg donor or IUI cycle ensures the availability of sperm should the male partner have difficulty producing a sample on the day of egg retrieval or should the male not be available to produce a fresh sample due to other medical reasons.